 In order to develop its legislative platform, the Sioux Falls Area Chamber of Commerce (Chamber), through its Issues Management Council, conducts research, hears presentations and surveys its members about issues affecting business.
 These efforts, combined with actively following and monitoring legislative activity, guide our efforts toward developing the legislative platform.
 The Issues Management Council makes platform recommendations to the Board of Directors who is the final policy decision making body for the Chamber.

 The Chamber supports economic development and the Building South Dakota Fund along with the Governor's legislation passed in 2018 that simplified the funding mechanism.
 The Chamber supports workforce focused programs, addressing infrastructure and revolving fund loans, workforce education and housing, and grants to offset certain taxes for qualifying projects.
 We will continue to monitor the use and impact of these programs and we will closely analyze any legislation that impacts these programs and other economic development efforts in our state.

 South Dakota has limited programs, when compared to other states, to help compete for and leverage business growth and development.
-One such program that is locally controlled and administered is tax increment financing which can be vital to a project happening, re-locating or moving forward in South Dakota.
+One such program that is locally controlled and administered is tax increment financing (TIF) which can be vital to a project happening, re-locating or moving forward in South Dakota.
 The Chamber supports the appropriate use of TIFs for projects when it is needed to address blight, build infrastructure, encourage workforce housing expansion, promote economic development and/or make public improvements.
 Further, we support local decision-making in the administration of TIFs.